alanclarke/cashcow/README.md

 cashcow is not prescriptive about what cache your using, simply provide it with two functions:

 - get(key) a function that gets value from cache and returns a promise for that value
-- populate(key) a function that populates the cache, returning a promise that resolves when complete
+- populate(key) optionally provide function that populates the cache, returning a promise that resolves when complete

 ## installation
 ```